All Episodes

 A written warning to come in the posts.

-You've got a real warning.
+You've got a written warning.

 What does it say?

-But why do you get real what you got a written warning from your landlord about what?
+You got a written warning from your landlord about what?

 No cigars indoors.